kedacore/keda-docs/content/docs/2.15/scalers/datadog.md

 The Datadog scaler with Cluster Agent supports one type of authentication - Bearer authentication.

 You can use `TriggerAuthentication` CRD to configure the authentication.
 Specify `authMode` and other trigger parameters along with secret credentials in `TriggerAuthentication` as mentioned below:

 **Common to all authentication types**
 - `authMode` - The authentication mode to connect to the Cluster Agent.
 (Values: bearer, Default: bearer, Optional)
 - `datadogNamespace` - The namespace where the Datadog Cluster Agent is deployed.
-- `datadogMetricsService` - The service name for the Cluster Agent Metrics API.
-(Default: datadog-cluster-agent-metrics-api, Optional)
+- `datadogMetricsService` - The service name for the Cluster Agent metrics server.
+To find the name of the service, check the available services in the Datadog namespace and look for the `*-cluster-agent-metrics*` name pattern.
 - `datadogMetricsServicePort` - The port of the service for the Cluster Agent Metrics API.
-(Default: 8080, Optional)
+(Default: 8443, Optional)
 - `unsafeSsl` - Skip certificate validation when connecting over HTTPS.
 (Values: true, false, Default: false, Optional)

 **Bearer authentication:**